 Her work is focused on the understanding of dance as a performative language as in Lawaai means Hawaai (2009) and Faire un four (2011).
 “Re-mixing outputs from movement, iconography, memory, spatial perception, aesthetic values and individual singularity” is a way to “expand the practice of choreography narrowing the distance between performer and audience”.

-Her solo work is focused mainly on the understanding of dance as a performative language on its own as in Lawaai means Hawaai (2009) and Faire un four (2011).
-Since 2016 she started a research around the critical relationship between dance and language: Spectacles are written texts, interviews and a 3D film in collaboration with Christophe Albertijn questioning: What does dance tell us? and How are we to talk about dance?
+2016-18: her projects focus the critical relationship between dance and language: Spectacles are written texts, interviews, a lecture performance and a 3D film in collaboration with Christophe Albertijn questioning: What does dance tell us? and How are we to talk about dance?

-Since 2004, she has made performances, videos and research projects of her own and in collaboration: with Alessandra Bergamaschi Democratic forest (research and workshops, 2008-2009), To park (performance installation, 2008-2010), with Ondine Cloez and Michiel Reynaert Some performances (video, 2008) and Grand Tourists (experimental in-situ project, 2010).
+Since 2004, she has made performances, videos and research projects of her own and in collaboration namely with Alessandra Bergamaschi Democratic forest (research and workshops, 2008-2009), To park (performance installation, 2008-2010), with Ondine Cloez and Michiel Reynaert Some performances (video, 2008) and Grand Tourists (experimental in-situ project, 2010).

 Sara is one of the founding members of Cabra vzw